Welding Defects Guide: Types, Causes and Prevention

 Common causes

-• Excessive Current: High current expels metal particles from the weld pool.
+• Excessive current that expels metal particles from the weld pool.

-• Insufficient Shielding Gas: Low gas flow results in scattered particles on the surface.
+• Insufficient shielding gas flow that results in scattered particles on the surface.
+A dirty or rusty workpiece can also increase spatter significantly.

 How to prevent

-Video: GMAW - Manual - Tee Joint - High Spatter (3 Coupon Welds)
+Video: GMAW Defect - Manual - Tee Joint - High Spatter (3 Coupon Welds)

 This video captures a manual GMAW process on a Tee joint, highlighting spatter formation across three coupon welds.
 Despite stable arc behavior, moderate spatter is observed, likely due to shielding gas turbulence or voltage fluctuations.
 The bead remains consistent, ensuring sufficient fusion.
 Process optimization may reduce spatter without compromising penetration.